 All three agencies will follow the criteria below to assess eligibility:

-- All residences assisted must be located in Williamson County
+- All residences assisted must be located in Williamson County, but not within the city limits of Austin

 - Up to the rent amount based on the lease agreement plus late fees for up to a total of 3 months